Moral Mazes in the Era of LLMs: Methods

-The main metric for comparing human and LLM performance on \hrsim~is the \textbf{pass rate}: the percentage of email attempts that pass a scenario.
-While pass rates are native to the game, they do not fully capture LLMs' preferences for emails.
-Among emails with the same outcome, a judge might prefer some over others.
-To explore LLMs' preferences at a finer granularity, we examine each judge model's \textbf{ranking} of emails by running pairwise comparisons between emails in the same scenario and fitting an Elo model to the outcomes~\citep{elo1978rating}.
-Concretely, for a given scenario, each email is pairwise compared against a small set of randomly sampled emails.
+\paragraph{Eliciting judges' email preferences.} Among emails with the same outcome, a judge might prefer some over others.
+To explore LLMs' preferences more finely, we examine each judge model's \textbf{ranking} of emails by pairwise comparing emails in the same scenario and fitting an Elo model to the outcomes~\citep{elo1978rating}.
+Given a scenario, each email is compared against emails from a randomly sampled subset.
 The judge picks the email that better achieves the communication goal.
 We then compute Elo scores with the formula $E_A = \frac{1}{1 + 10^{(R_B - R_A)/400}}$ and update $R_A \leftarrow R_A + K(S_A - E_A)$~\citep{elo1978rating}. $R_A$ and $R_B$ are the current ratings of emails $A$ and $B$, and $E_A$ is the predicted probability that $A$ will be preferred over $B$.
 The actual outcome $S_A$ is 1 if email $A$ is chosen and 0 otherwise. $K$ is a sensitivity constant that determines the magnitude of the rating update.
 Initially, all emails are assigned a baseline rating (e.g., 1500).
 Higher Elo scores indicate that an email is more frequently preferred by the judge relative to other emails in that scenario.
 Full details can be found in Appendix~\ref{appendix:emergent_tact}.